Blackburn College (Illinois)

 Blackburn College is a private college in Carlinville, Illinois.
-It was established in 1837 and named for the Gideon Blackburn.
+It was established in 1837 and named for Gideon Blackburn.
 The college is affiliated with the Presbyterian Church (USA).

-Blackburn is a federally recognized work college with a student-managed work program, enabling students to gain leadership experience as they manage other students.
-All resident students are required to work, but the program is optional for commuters.
+Blackburn is one of 10 federally-recognized work colleges.
+It is the only work college with a student-managed work program that enables students to gain leadership experience as they manage other students in the work program.
+All resident students are required to work 10 hours per week, but the program is optional for commuters.
 Each student who works receives a tuition discount for the hours they work.

 History

-Blackburn College established in 1837 and named for the Rev. Gideon Blackburn, a Presbyterian minister who helped raise funds for the school.
+Blackburn College was established in 1837 and named for the Rev. Gideon Blackburn, a Presbyterian minister who helped raise funds for the school.
 By 1855, instruction began at the college.
-Within two years (1857), the school was chartered as Blackburn Theological Seminary, and the first unit of University Hall was erected.
-By 1862, several buildings had been developed for study on campus including space for the "Blackburn Academy" an organization for a campus grade and high school.
+Within two years (1857), the school was chartered as "Blackburn Theological Seminary", and the first unit of University Hall was erected.
+By 1862, several buildings had been developed for study on campus including space for the "Blackburn Academy", an organization for a campus grade and high school.
 From 1837 until 1864, the school only admitted male students.
-During 1864, the first woman attended Blackburn, and thus radicalized the movement of admitting female students.
-In 1864, the school had also been recognized and established as a four-year institution.
+The first woman attended Blackburn in 1864, thereby sparking the movement of admitting female students.
+Also in 1864, the school was recognized and established as a four-year institution.

-In 1869, a new charter has been developed changing the name from Blackburn Theological Seminary to Blackburn University.
+In 1869, a new charter was developed that changed the name from "Blackburn Theological Seminary" to "Blackburn University".
 In 1871, the first draft of the Blackburn Newspaper was established.
-Today, it is known as the 'Burnian and is the oldest college newspaper still published in Illinois.
+Today, it is known as the "'Burnian" and is the oldest college newspaper still published in Illinois.

-William M. Hudson began his tenure as college president in 1912.
+William M. Hudson began his tenure as college president in 1911.
 A year later, he initiated the Student "Self Help Plan" which helped participating students pay $100 tuition in exchange to work 3 hours a day of manual labor.
 During President Hudson's tenure Blackburn showed much progress.
 Starting in 1916, students could receive a Certificate of Associates of Arts, and in 1917, the last Blackburn class graduated from the four-year institution.

-In the coming years, Blackburn would be established as a Junior College (1918) revoking the charter to have a four-year institution; the school was thus renamed Blackburn College.
-Between 1922-1924, a large project had been developed and the Construction of the central heating plant occurred between 1922-1924, along with the first (and oldest) residential building, Stoddard Hall.
-Stoddard Hall (1924-current) continues as the oldest student-constructed building on campus, and continues to house current Blackburn College students.
+In 1918, Blackburn would be established as a Junior College, revoking the charter to have a four-year institution; the school was thus renamed "Blackburn College".
+Between 1922 and 1924, a large project had been developed and the Construction of the central heating plant occurred between 1922 and 1924, along with the first (and oldest) residential building, Stoddard Hall.
+Stoddard Hall (1924-current) continues as the oldest student-constructed building on campus and continues to house current Blackburn College students.